 10. Ensure Loads are Stable and Secure

 When placing loads on the loading dock, be sure to check them for balance.
-Travel with the load tilted backwards and keep forks as low as possible to increase the stability of the equipment, especially when navigating on ramps.
+Travel with the load tilted backward and keep forks as low as possible to increase the stability of the equipment, especially when navigating on ramps.
 Use ropes or bindings to secure stacks and heavy loads if necessary and make sure any pallets or skids used are the appropriate weight for the load.

 11. Move at the Appropriate Speed

 Drive your forklift within the designated speed limits.
 It’s important to not stop, turn, change directions suddenly, or move fast when making sharp turns, as these actions can cause the forklift to tip over.
 If your forklift starts to dip, do not try to jump clear of the machine.
 Experts recommend staying in the vehicle, gripping the wheel, and bracing your feet.